-- Foreign-born persons who entered the US within the last 5 years

-- Persons evaluated for tumor necrosis factor-alpha therapy

-- Immunosuppressive therapies (i.e. high dose steroids)

-- ♣ Radiographic evidence of prior TB
+- Persons evaluated for tumor necrosis factor-alpha therapy - ↓ Immunosuppressive therapies (i.e. high dose steroids) - Radiographic evidence of prior TB

-- ♣ Children less than 5 years of age

-- Close contact to infectious TB

-- ♣ HIV infection
+- HIV infection

 - Diabetes

 - Renal dialysis

 - Silicosis

 - Organ transplant

 - Head and neck cancers

 - Leukemia

 - Hodgkin's disease

 This reporting change will allow the Department of Health to focus staff time, medication and resources towards those patients who have the highest risk of developing active tuberculosis.
 Due to this change, only the above patients will be eligible for Department of Health nurse case management and medication.
-Health care providers and facilities are asked to report only patient with LTBI who meet this new reporting requirement by mailing or faxing the "Latent Tuberculosis infection Report Form" to the TB Control Program (reporting instructions are on the form).
-The form is available on the South Dakota Department of Health website: www.doh.sd.gov/tb.
+Health care providers and facilities are asked to report only patients with LTBI who meet this new reporting requirement by mailing or faxing the "Latent Tuberculosis infection Report Form" to the TB Control Program (reporting instructions are on the form).
+The form is available on the South Dakota Department of Health website: http://doh.sd.gov/diseases/infectious/tuberculosis.
 Patients who do not meet this reporting criteria should be referred to their private health care provider for evaluation and treatment at their own expense.
 All patients currently being managed by Department of health staff will be allowed to finish their prescribed course of treatment regardless of their risk factor status.